 10809172.....3 credits Introduces learners to the study of diversity from a local to a global environment using a holistic, interdisciplinary approach.
 Encourages self-exploration and prepares the learner to work in a diverse environment.
 In addition to an analysis of majority/minority relations in a multicultural context, the primary topics of race, ethnicity, age, gender, class, sexual orientation, disability, and religion are explored.
-A student scoring between 55-80 on Accuplacer Reading Comprehension or 60-80 on Accuplacer Sentence Skills is recommended to co-enroll in the Introduction to College Reading course and/or Introduction to College Writing course, respectively.
+Prerequisite: High School GPA of 3.0 or Accuplacer Reading Skills of 236, Writing of 237 or ACT of 15 Reading/16 Writing.
+Students are encouraged to bring transcripts for further evaluation if they do not meet these requirements.